- Payout Table

 Other Russian Poker Resources

-The Wikipedia page on Russian Poker has another description of this game.
+The former Wikipedia page on Russian Poker (archive copy) had another description of this game.

 Casino Daily News has an article on Russian Poker including advice on playing online.